Welcome to Vote Match

 Vote Match is an online election quiz which matches users to the political party that best represents their views in an election, based on the issues which they select as most important.

 Vote Match recognises that often it is not obvious which candidate or party in an election best represents your views.
 So it invites you to answer some straightforward questions and then lists for you the candidates in order of their closeness to YOUR views.

 Vote Match has four aims:

 - To be fun

-- To inform about policy differences between parties
+- To inform people about the policy differences between candidates

 - To promote debate